 Take your full marketing spend, and divide it by the number of customers you’ve acquired — that’s your CAC.

-From there, you can quantify the number of new customers needed to achieve revenue goals and work backwards to set a quarterly budget (leave some wiggle room to account for customer churn.)
+From there, you can quantify the number of new customers needed to achieve revenue goals and work backward to set a quarterly budget (leaving some wiggle room to account for customer churn).

 If you have a CAC problem, don’t give up.
 Focus resources on improving lower-performing campaigns, by updating the creative, copy, landing page, or audience segmentation to incrementally improve performance.